Impact of 3D macro physics and nuclear physics on the p nuclei in O-C shell mergers: Introduction

 \section{Introduction}

 The origin of the solar pattern of the 35 stable \pnucn{} is a long-standing problem for understanding nucleosynthesis. \cite{burbidgeSynthesisElementsStars1957} first identified these isotopes as a distinct group, produced primarily not by the $s$ or \rprn, but instead by a \pprn{} through $(\pt,\gamma)$, $(\gamma,\pt)$, and $(\gamma,\nt)$ reactions occurring during Type II supernovae and possibly Type I supernovae.
-Based on the first generations of stellar computational models, \cite{arnouldPossibilitySynthesisProtonrich1976} found that the \pprn{} could be driven by all photo-disintegration reactions $(\gamma,\nt)$, $(\gamma,\alpha)$ and $(\gamma,\pt)$ during the most advanced evolutionary stages of massive stars. \cite{woosleyPprocessesSupernovae1978} found instead that the same photo-disintegrations could build a distribution of \pprn{} nuclei during the passage of the supernova shock over the internal progenitor structure, which they called the \gprn{} where the production of \ppr{} nuclei where they are driven by photo-disintegrations.
+Based on the first generations of stellar computational models, \cite{arnouldPossibilitySynthesisProtonrich1976} found that the \pprn{} could be driven by all photo-disintegration reactions $(\gamma,\nt)$, $(\gamma,\alpha)$ and $(\gamma,\pt)$ during the most advanced evolutionary stages of massive stars. \cite{woosleyPprocessesSupernovae1978} found these photo-disintegrations could create the distribution of \ppr{} nuclei during the passage of the supernova shock over the internal progenitor structure, which they called the \gprn{}.
 Following works better defined \gprn{} production in Type II supernovae and more in general in core-collapse supernovae \cite[CCSNe e.g.,][]{prantzosPprocessSN1987A1990, rayetPprocessTypeII1995, travaglioRoleCorecollapseSupernovae2018,choplinPprocessExplodingRotating2022, robertiGprocessNucleosynthesisCorecollapse2023, robertiGprocessNucleosynthesisCorecollapse2024b}.

 A variety of additional processes and astrophysical sites have been discussed, and no single mechanism produces all the \pnucn{}. \cite{woosleyAlphaProcessRProcess1992} found that \selenium[74]{--}\molybdenum[92] could be produced during the $\alpha$-rich freezeout of a supernova. \cite{frohlichNeutrinoInducedNucleosynthesisA>642006} found high neutrino fluxes during a supernova can create \selenium[74]{--}\cadmium[108] by $(\nt,\pt)$, $(\nt, \gamma)$, and $(\pt, \gamma)$ reactions in a $\nu\pt$ process. \cite{schatzRpprocessNucleosynthesisExtreme1998} suggested that a hydrogen-rich accretion disk around a neutron star could undergo a series of rapid proton captures in a $r p$ process to produce \selenium[74]{--}\ruthenium[98]. \cite{xiongProduction$p$Nuclei2024} proposed that neutrino induced reactions of \rpr{} material in a $\nu r$ process could produce \krypton[78]{--}\lanthanum[138] in the winds of a proto-neutron star. \cite{gorielyHedetonationSubChandrasekharCO2002} proposed that a proton-poor and neutron boosted region could undergo proton-captures could produce all \pnucn{} by a $pn$ process during He-detonation of a \carbon[]-\oxygen[] white dwarf's ejected envelope. \cite{rauscherNucleosynthesisMassiveStars2002} found that the \gprn{} can produce the \pnucn{} in massive stars during core-collapse supernovae, and also beforehand if the \oxygen[] shell merges with the \carbon[] shell, but that the \gprn{} underproduces \molybdenum[92,94] and \ruthenium[96,98]. \cite{ritterConvectivereactiveNucleosynthesisSc2018} and \cite{robertiGprocessNucleosynthesisCorecollapse2023} confirmed these results and studied the \pprn{} triggered by \oxygen[]-\carbon[] shell merger.